This MIB is intended to be implemented on all those

 Service Set Identifier (SSID)

-configuration select the network with which to associate.
-The
+based on configuration select the network with which

 Hybrid Remote Edge Access Point (HREAP)

-office through a wide area network (WAN) link without deploying
+wide area network (WAN) link without deploying a

 Workgroup Bridge ( WGB )